coder/docs/environments/editors.md

 ### System Requirements

-For the best possible experience it is recommended to run the editor in an environment with at minimum the following resources:
+For the best possible experience, we recommend running the editor in an environment with the following resources at a minimum:

 - 8 GB RAM
 - 4 CPU cores